pushkarparanjpe/django-awsome/README.md

 # django-awsome
-Minimal Django app, ready for deployment on AWS ElasticBeanstalk.
+Minimal django app, ready for deployment on AWS ElasticBeanstalk.

 ## Pre-requisites
 * Amazon account on AWS